claudiuandrei/cube/README.md

 8. **PubSub and Channel**: These classes facilitate the Publish-Subscribe messaging pattern, which is widely used in event-driven architectures.

+9. **BloomFilter**: This class implements a Bloom filter, a probabilistic data structure that allows for fast membership queries, used in applications like web browsers, databases, caching systems, and network routers.

 Each of these classes comes with thorough documentation, including interface details and usage examples.